ThornyFFXI/gdifonts/readme.md

 ```
 during every frame you want your managed objects to appear, at the time you want them to be drawn.<br><br>

-## Unmanaged Font Objects
+## Unmanaged Objects
 If you need further control than that, you can still use this library to create unmanaged objects by specifying true for the second parameter of
 create_object as so:
 ```
 local myFontObject = gdi:create_object(default_settings, true);
 ```
-This will make you fully responsible for the object, and you must call:
+This will make you fully responsible for the object.
+Objects do not memory leak, once they go out of scope entirely they will be cleaned up by garbage collector.
+To render an unmanaged object, you can use this call:
 ```
-gdi:destroy_object(myFontObject);
+fontObject:render(sprite);
 ```
-upon unload for every unmanaged object to avoid memory leaks.
-To render an unmanaged object, you can use this call:
+which requires you pass in a sprite that has already begun rendering.
+Alternatively, if you need higher control, you can call get_texture:
 ```
 local texture, rect = fontObject:get_texture();
 ```
 This will return nil if the object has no text, or cannot be rendered.
 Otherwise, it will give you a texture and the rect within the texture where the font is located.
 You can use these to draw via sprite as you see fit.
+These functions are identical for both fontObjects and rectObjects.
+Note that when calling render on a fontObject, the built in background will automatically be drawn, while calling get_texture will not draw it.

 ## Font Helper Function
 This is a small extra, but it is tedious to do from lua, so I have included it here.
 It may be moved elsewhere eventually.